emdgroup/baybe/docs/userguide/serialization.md

 :class: important
 Roundtrip serialization is configured such that the obtained copy of an object is semantically equivalent to its original version and thus behaves identically.
-Note, however, that some objects contain ephemeral content (i.e., internal objects such as temporary data or cached computation results) that may be lost during a serialization roundtrip.
+Note, however, that some objects contain non-persistent content (i.e., internal objects such as temporary data or cached computation results) that may be lost during a serialization roundtrip.
 Because this content will be automatically recreated on the fly when needed, it is ignored for comparison with the `==` operator, enabling a semantically correct